-To be included in the publications, a business must have activity in the UK.
-Therefore, the foreign online sellers should be excluded from the Business demography publication.
+To be included in the publications, a business must have a site in the UK.
+Therefore, the foreign online sellers should be excluded from the business demography bulletin.
 As these businesses can use the registered address of a UK management company or accountancy firm, they can be hard to identify.
 Every effort is made to exclude these businesses from the publications.